ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 includes data about messages that passed DMARC authentication as well as those that did not.

-A separate report should be generated for each Policy Domain encountered during the reporting period.
+A separate report MUST be generated for each Policy Domain encountered during the reporting period.
 See below for further explanation in "Handling Domains in Reports".